 Dr. Jablonski is the chair of the Biomedical Science department, and she also is the Faculty-Student Research Coordinator and chair of the Student Scholarship Showcase Committee, which plans an annual, all-day event that celebrates student research and academic accomplishments.
 Her research includes examination of genetics and breast cancer.
 She received her Ph.D. from the Medical College of Virginia.
 She earned her B.S. in Biology from the College of William and Mary.

-“Dr. Jablonski has demonstrated outstanding teaching and leadership in and outside of the classroom, and Lynchburg College is proud of what she has done to enhance student engagement in learning and research,” said Dr. Kenneth R. Garren, president of Lynchburg College.
+“Dr. Jablonski has demonstrated outstanding teaching and leadership in and outside of the classroom, and University of Lynchburg is proud of what she has done to enhance student engagement in learning and research,” said Dr. Kenneth R. Garren, president of University of Lynchburg.
 “Her participation in the Senior Leadership Academy will further develop her talents as a leader in the LC community and beyond.”

 Since the program began in the 2010–2011 academic year, 48 percent of participants who have completed the program have experienced upward mobility.
 “These indicators suggest that CIC is helping to meet the leadership needs of higher education by offering highly effective leadership development programs for modest fees to member institutions,” Ekman said.

 The Academy is co-sponsored by CIC and the American Academic Leadership Institute (AALI).
 Tom Kepple, president of AALI and president emeritus of Juniata College (PA), is the program director.